coop-blake/DSN2Sheet/README.md

 # DSN2Sheet
-Windows utility to query a DSN then push results to a Google Sheet
+Windows utility to query a DSN then push results to a Google Sheet.

+Currently under development.